 - Does anything worsen or lessen the symptoms?

-- Acute coronary syndrome.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/SearchResults?query=acute+coronary+syndrome.
+- Overview of acute coronary syndromes.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/cardiovascular-disorders/coronary-artery-disease/overview-of-acute-coronary-syndromes-acs.
 Accessed Feb.
-9, 2016.
+20, 2019.

 - Timmis A. Acute coronary syndromes.
 BMJ.
 2015;351:h5153.